 “We took an entire week to ski and surf over on Vancouver Island.
 This was definitely the highlight of my year so far.”
 Has anyone else done the ski and surf combo on Vancouver Island? 🎥: @itsbigben 📍: @mountwashington, @tourismtofino, @tourismvancouverisland #ExploreBC .
 Have a photo or video of BC that you want us to see?
 Tag it with #exploreBC and every day we share our favourites. #ExploreCanada #ExploreVancouverIsland #YourTofino #MyMW

-Why should you take a working holiday abroad?
-But more specifically, why should you take a working holiday in Canada as opposed to another country?
-Those are some awesome questions to ask yourself as you plan to go abroad for work and travel.
+Why should you do a working holiday abroad?
+More specifically, why should you do a working holiday in Canada as opposed to another country?
+These are some awesome questions to ask yourself as you plan to go abroad for work and travel.
 Let us try to show you why Canada is one of the best places you can go!

 1. Diverse Canadian Culture